lihongxiang97/evolutionary-trajectory/evolutionary_trajectory/python_CLOUD/README.md

 Given input single-copy and duplicate gene datasets as described in "Single-copy gene input file format" and "Duplicate gene input file format", respectively, testing data can be generated with the command:

   python run_CLOUD.py -GenerateTestingData 1 -m 6 -S singlecopy_filename -D duplicate_filename -E testing_prefix

-  eg. python run_CLOUD.py -GenerateTestingData 1 -m 6 -S SingleData -D DuplicateData -E testing where m is the number of conditions, singlecopy_filename is the dataset of single-copy genes described in "Single-copy gene input file format", duplicate_filename is the dataset of duplicate genes described in "Duplicate gene input file format", and testing_prefix is the prefix to all files output by this function.
+  eg. python run_CLOUD.py -GenerateTestingData 1 -m 6 -S SingleData -D DuplicateData -E testing

+where m is the number of conditions, singlecopy_filename is the dataset of single-copy genes described in "Single-copy gene input file format", duplicate_filename is the dataset of duplicate genes described in "Duplicate gene input file format", and testing_prefix is the prefix to all files output by this function.

 -------------------------------
 Performing test classifications
 -------------------------------
-Given a trained classifier from the ClassifierCV function as described in "Training the CLOUD classifier" and an input test dataset with features outputted by the GenerateFeatures() function described in "Generating feature vector for duplicate genes", we can perform classification of the five classes of duplicate gene retention mechanisms on the test dataset with the command:
+Given a trained classifier from the ClassifierCV function as described in "Training the CLOUD classifier" and an input test dataset with features outputted by the GenerateTestingData function described in "Generating testing data", we can perform classification of the five classes of duplicate gene retention mechanisms on the test dataset with the command:

-  CLOUDClassify(training_prefix, testing_prefix)
+  python run_CLOUD.py -CLOUDClassify 1 -T training_prefix -E testing_prefix

+  eg. python run_CLOUD.py -CLOUDClassify 1 -T training -E testing

-where training_prefix is the prefix to training files outputted by ClasifierCV(), and testing_prefix is the prefix to the testing files ouputted by GenerateFeatures() applied to test data.
+where training_prefix is the prefix to training files outputted by ClasifierCV, and testing_prefix is the prefix to the testing files ouputted by GenerateTestingData applied to test data.

-**NOTE: It is assumed that the expression values for the test dataset are log10-transformed.
-Currently, users must perform this transformation themselves before applying GenerateFeatures() to the test dataset, but we will add this as an option in the future.
+**NOTE: The Expression Values for the Test DataSet will be automatically normalized, just enter the original value.

-The CLOUDCLassify() function outputs predicted classes on each row for each of the duplicate genes in the test dataset to the file test_prefix.classifications.
+The CLOUDCLassify function outputs predicted classes on each row for each of the duplicate genes in the test dataset to the file test_prefix.classifications.

 ---------------------------
 Performing test predictions
 ---------------------------
-Given a trained predictor from the PredictorCV() function as described in "Training the CLOUD predictor" and an input test dataset with features outputted by GenerateFeatures() function described in "Generating feature vector for duplicate genes", we can perform prediction of the 5m evolutionary model parameters (thetaP, thetaC, thetaA, alpha, and sigmaSq for each of the m conditions) on the test dataset with the command:
+Given a trained predictor from the PredictorCV function as described in "Training the CLOUD predictor" and an input test dataset with features outputted by the GenerateTestingData function described in "Generating testing data", we can perform prediction of the 5m evolutionary model parameters (thetaP, thetaC, thetaA, alpha, and sigmaSq for each of the m conditions) on the test dataset with the command:

-  CLOUDPredict(training_prefix, testing_prefix)
+  python run_CLOUD.py -CLOUDPredict 1 -T training_prefix -E testing_prefix

+  eg. python run_CLOUD.py -CLOUDPredict 1 -T training -E testing

-where training_prefix is the prefix to training files outputted by PredictorCV(), and testing_prefix is the prefix to the testing files outputted by GenerateFeatures() applied to test data.
+where training_prefix is the prefix to training files outputted by PredictorCV, and testing_prefix is the prefix to the testing files outputted by GenerateTestingData applied to test data.

-**NOTE: It is assumed that the expression values for the test dataset are log10-transformed absolute expression.
-Currently the user must perform this transformation themselves before applying GenerateFeatures() to the test dataset, but we will add this as an option in the future.
+**NOTE: The Expression Values for the Test DataSet will be automatically normalized, just enter the original value.

-The CLOUDPredictor() function outputs the 5m predicted evolutionary parameters on each row for each of the duplicate genes in the test dataset to the file test_prefix.predictions.
+The CLOUDPredictor function outputs the 5m predicted evolutionary parameters on each row for each of the duplicate genes in the test dataset to the file test_prefix.predictions.

 ----------------------------